Information about publicly available resources

 Bar Council for England and Wales

 this is the official website of the Bar Council for England and Wales containing information about the profession and guidance for practising barristers.
-The code of conduct for barristers is available in Part 2 of the BSB handbook, wich is available as a PDF download on the Bar Standards Board website:
+The code of conduct for barristers is available in Part 2 of the BSB handbook, wich is available on the Bar Standards Board website:

 The cabinet office manual sets out the main laws, rules and conventions affecting the conduct and operation of Government and gives an overview of the UK system of Government, including how the Executive - the Government and the Civil Service - relates to Her Majesty the Queen, devolved administrations and international institutions such as the European Union.
 This is likely to be of greatest interest to practitioners or students in public law.